EOEPCA/deployment-guide/docs/building-blocks/openeo-argo.md

       --values generated-values.yaml
     ```

-    Open it pre-connected to this deployment:
+    Open the local openEO Web Editor pre-connected with the URL of this deployment:

     ```bash
     source ~/.eoepca/state
     xdg-open "${HTTP_SCHEME}://${OPENEO_WEB_EDITOR_HOST}/?server=${HTTP_SCHEME}://openeo-argo.${INGRESS_HOST}/openeo/1.1.0/"
     ```

-Select `EOEPCA` and log in via the IAM BB Keycloak instance.
+    Log in by selecting:

+    * Provider: `EOEPCA Keycloak`
+    * Client ID: `openeo-argo`
+    * Select button `Login in with EOEPCA Keycloak`
+    * Enter the credentials of the test user (`eoepcauser`) from the IAM guide

 ---